Sian Rainsley

 Sian Rainsley (born 19 April 1997) is a British triathlete.

 She competed at the 2014 Youth Olympic Games winning a silver medal, 2021 European Triathlon Championships winning a bronze medal, 2022 World Triathlon Championship Series Leeds finishing 15th, and 2022 World Triathlon Championship Series Hamburg, finishing first.

+In the 2024 World Triathlon Cup, where Rainsley was awarded a gold medal, the national anthem of Spain was played instead of the British.

 She was named to the 2022 Commonwealth Games, team England.
 She came 12th in the women's event.

-She was diagnosed with Crohn’s Disease.
+She was diagnosed with Crohn's Disease.